Close Alert Banner

 The French Immersion program at DCDSB begins in Grade 1 and is designed to provide non-Francophone students with a high degree of proficiency in the French language.
 The goal is to develop the student’s level of proficiency in French, while supporting their continued growth in English.
 French Immersion provides students with the opportunity to achieve a high level of functional bilingualism, which strengthens their ability to communicate and participate effectively in the workplace and global community.
 Emphasis is placed on oral communication; speaking and listening, as students build and develop their abilities in expressing themselves in French.
 Strong oral communication skills will help to promote students’ abilities in reading and writing as students progress through the grades.

-Click here to view the questions and answers from the Grade 1 French Immersion Information evening.
+Click here to view the French Immersion registration frequently asked questions.

 French Immersion Daily Instruction